jake-bladt/twentyfive/readme.md

 ## Purpose
 I've played around with the notion of twenty-five as a pencil-and-paper puzzle game on-and-off for a few years.
 I've also wanted to study compiler creation.
 While I've been a software developer for 20+ years, I never studied computer science.
 Based on the titles and descriptions of comp-sci courses, I think I've picked up most of the concepts I would have learned with a formal education.

+Compiler design is a good way to fill in the gaps.
+It makes use of a lot of the concepts taught in lower-level classes.
+Unfortunately, non-trivial compilers for Turing-complete languages take years of work to get right.
+Twenty-five will make use of the concepts learned studying compilers while remaining constrained in its success conditions.